Founder Rachael Finnerty (PhD), brings together her skills and experience

 What I've learned through this journey is simple but powerful: Despite diagnoses of dementia, Parkinson's disease, autism spectrum disorder, post-stroke conditions, or mental illness, people's healthy responses to music are easily observable.
 Music is universal—it doesn't require musical training to be transformative.

-Yet music therapy remains underutilized in mainstream healthcare.
-More research is being demanded.
-So I became not just a clinician and educator, but a researcher too.
 Today, I draw on this combined clinical, educational, and research experience to support all healthcare professionals in understanding how to harness music therapeutically within their scope of practice.

 Because here's what I truly believe: All people are musical beings.
 Music connects us—regardless of 'musicianship,' age, culture, or education.
 And every healthcare professional deserves the tools to leverage that connection for the benefit of their clients.